hilwa173/project_2/README.md

 <h3>Setup and mobile version skeleton</h3>

-This repository contains the code for my personal portfolio website.
+This repository contains the code for setting up the mobile version of my portfolio website.

  <h3>Description</h3>